-Herbert F. Imhoff, Jr. has an employment agreement with the Company to serve as Chairman of the Board and Chief Executive Officer, and President and Chief Operating Officer.
-Mr. Imhoff, Jr.'s agreement provides for a continuous three-year term of employment, at a minimum annual base salary of \$450,000.
+The Company has an employment agreement with Mr. Imhoff, Jr. to serve as Chairman of the Board and Chief Executive Officer, and President and Chief Operating Officer.
+It provides for a continuous three-year term of employment, at a minimum annual base salary of \$450,000.
 Under the terms of the agreement, Mr. Imhoff, Jr. is also eligible to earn an annual performance bonus and is entitled to receive certain perquisites and benefits.
 In the event the Company would terminate his employment for any reason other than for cause, Mr. Imhoff, Jr. would be entitled to continue to receive compensation and benefits for a period of three years.
-Effective August 1, 2002, Mr. Imhoff, Jr.'s agreement was amended to reflect his offer to waive 20% of his base salary for an indefinite period of time.
+Mr. Imhoff, Jr.'s agreement was amended to reflect his offer to waive 20% of his base salary from August 2002 through February 2005.

-The Company has employment agreements with Marilyn L. White and Kent M. Yauch.
+The Company has employment agreements with Ms. White and Mr. Yauch.
 Under the terms of their agreements, these employees would be entitled to continuation of base salary for a one-year period as well as continuation of certain employee welfare benefits, if their employment were terminated following a change in control of the Company.